nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <img src="images/google.png" width="600">

 ## Changing the Save Path: `path`
-Saves a new copy of the Fast Task data to a new file location and changes savepath.
+Saves a new copy of the Fast Task data to a new file location and changes the savepath.
 Must specify the name of the save file and mark it as a .xml file.<br>
 Format: `path PATHNAME`<br>
 Example for Windows: `path C:\Desktop\MyTasks.xml`<br>
 Example for Mac: `path /Users/name/Desktop/MyTasks.xml`